 Are Alaska Records Public?

+Yes.
 The state of Alaska provides broad access to a wide variety of records.
-Members of the public can inspect or obtain copies of records maintained by government officers and agencies.
+Members of the public can inspect or obtain copies of Alaska public records by making a public records request to custodian government officers and agencies.
 According to the Alaska Public Records Act (APRA), public records include any document maintained, received, or developed in connection with official business.
-Public records may exist as photos, drawings, documents, letters, microfilm, paper, paper tapes, or maps.
+Public records may include photos, drawings, documents, letters, microfilm, paper, paper tapes, or maps.
 Records may also be stored as digital files.
 Some examples of public records in Alaska include:

 - Alaska arrest records

 - Alaska death records